blckbx/lnd-hybrid-mode/README.md

 ````

 ## **Static vs Dynamic IP:** ##
 Static IPs are rarely provided for home used internet connections.
-Most internet provider change IPs on a regular basis or on reconnections. `externalip` in `lnd.conf` would have to be changed accordingly each time a new IP is assigned.
+Most internet provider change IPs on a regular schedule or on reconnects. `externalip` in `lnd.conf` would have to be changed accordingly each time a new IP is assigned.
 Of course, a restart of `lnd.service` is needed as well.
 This is unsustainable for
 continuous node running.
 One possible solution to this: DDNS

 ## **Dynamic DNS:** ##